ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Improve model through adding weight and scaling the data Computationally Expensive
     - Reduce computation -> KD Tree, binary tree that splits the N dimensional space into layers -> Suffer dimensionality growth pains
 ### Decision Trees
+When the decision tree is being trained, given the data set it creates a tree where its split based on a threshold of a feature.

+Gini Impurity: Chance fo being incorrect if you randomly assign a label to an example in the same set 0-1

+Information Gain = Starting Uncertainty - Average Uncertainty

+Partitioning sets based on average uncertainty based on the feature classifier questions

+To stop partitioning we can assign a max depth, assign minimum of numbers of examples in a node or go until the nodes are pure (although can cause over fitting the data)

+How we would handle
+    - Missing data
+        - Surrogate splits
+    - Multi class labels
+        - Same but adds the second label to impurity
+    - Regression
+        - Instead of gini impurity we're gonna used mean squared error ->  basically average MSE of all examples

+CART over fits easily
+    - Limit max depth to 5
+    - Boosting
+        - Taking weak learners which are shallow depth trees and combine them into a stronger learner
+        - Can overfit more, and needs cross validation
+        - Using bagging
+            - Bootstrap: You make multiple sample sets from the main data set and run it through the model (row sampling with replacement) -> Aggregation: then combines to one output
+                - Trains the next model based off the first error
+            - Random forest
+                - Averages the output from the multiple models

+C4.5
+    - Designed for classification
+    - n-ary splits
+    - information gain entropy

 ### Linear Regression
 ### Logistic Regression
 ### Support Vector Machine